RowanBruh/InfinityStonesMod/README.md

 # Infinity Stones Mod

-A Minecraft mod that introduces the Infinity Stones as craftable, powerful artifacts with unique gameplay mechanics inspired by the Insane Craft series.
-Players can collect, combine, and master mystical stones that offer transformative abilities and interactive experiences.
+A Minecraft mod that introduces the Infinity Stones as dynamic, craftable artifacts with immersive gameplay mechanics.
+The mod provides players with a rich, strategic experience of collecting, combining, and mastering mystical stones that offer transformative abilities and unique interactions.

 ## Features

-### Infinity Stones
-- Six unique infinity stones with different powers
+- Six Infinity Stones with unique abilities (Space, Mind, Reality, Power, Time, Soul)
-- Infinity Gauntlet to wield multiple stones
+- Infinity Gauntlet to combine and control the stones
+- Advanced Infinity Gauntlet with two operation modes (Individual and Combined)
+- Greek God-themed items with powerful abilities inspired by SkiddziePlays
+- Bonc's collection of ultra items and equipment
+- Rowan Industries creative tab with custom boxes, blocks, and trap mechanisms
+- Infected variants of items with enhanced powers and side effects
+- Nano Tech and Infected Nano Tech equipment sets
-- Custom dimensions accessible through the stones
+- Custom structures and dimensions for exploration

-### Bionic (Bonc) Items
-- **TNT Sword**: A sword that creates explosions on hit and can detonate at range with right-click
-- **Wormhole Generator**: Creates portals that allow teleportation to distant locations

-### SkiddziePlays & Rowan Industries Content
-- **Chaos Stone**: Creates random chaotic effects in an area around the player
-- **Magic Mirror**: Save locations and teleport back to them at will
-- **X-Ray Glasses**: Reveals valuable ores through blocks
-- **Weather Staff**: Control the weather in your world
-- **Gravity Manipulator**: Change gravity in different ways in the surrounding area
-- **Enhanced Command Block**: A command block that can be used in survival mode
+- Epic boss battle against the Skeppy Boss with three phases
+- Robust compatibility with other popular Minecraft mods

+## Mod Compatibility

+The Infinity Stones Mod is designed to work seamlessly with other popular Minecraft mods:

+### JEI (Just Enough Items)
+- Custom recipe categories for all mod items
+- Detailed crafting information for Infinity Stones, Gauntlets, Greek God items, and more
+- Visual guides for special crafting mechanics

+### Curios API
+- Equip Infinity Stones in dedicated Curios slots
+- Wear the Infinity Gauntlet as a Curio item
+- Special slots for Greek God items

+### Additional Compatible Mods
+- Patchouli (In-game documentation)
+- Tinkers' Construct
+- Botania
+- Applied Energistics 2
+- Mekanism
+- Create
+- Thermal Series

+## Content Creators Featured

+This mod includes content inspired by several popular Minecraft YouTubers:

+- Bionic/Bonc (Ultra items and special bases)
+- SkiddziePlays (Rowan Industries, Greek Gods, and trap mechanisms)
+- Insane Craft series concept items

 ## Installation

-1. Download and install Minecraft Forge for 1.16.5
+1. Install Minecraft Forge for version 1.21.5
 2. Download the latest release of the Infinity Stones Mod
-3. Place the downloaded .jar file in your Minecraft mods folder
+3. Place the .jar file in your Minecraft mods folder
-4. Start Minecraft with the Forge profile
+4. Launch Minecraft with Forge

+## Requirements

+- Minecraft 1.21.5
+- Forge Mod Loader

+## Optional Dependencies

+- JEI (recommended for recipe viewing)
+- Curios API (recommended for expanded inventory slots)

-## Creative Tabs
+## License

-- **Infinity Stones**: Contains all infinity stone related items
-- **Bonc's Items**: Contains items inspired by Bionic's videos
-- **Rowan Industries**: Contains items from SkiddziePlays content and special boxes
+All Rights Reserved

 ## Credits

-- Inspired by Marvel's Infinity Stones
+- Developed for Minecraft version 1.21.5
-- Content from Insane Craft series
+- Inspired by content from Bionic, SkiddziePlays, and the Insane Craft series
-- Items inspired by SkiddziePlays' and Bionic's Minecraft videos

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.